Update from Nathan

 As we navigate this period of intense pain, heartache, anger, and frustration across our nation, I wanted to offer a positive message to my Catholic brothers and sisters whose faith is being challenged in these moments.

 I don’t have any good answers when it comes to ending systemic racial atrocities and socio-economic injustices.
-I have no qualified advice on keeping your families, your loved ones, or your livelihood safe during a global pandemic.
-I am no intellectual and I am certainly not a moral authority on anything.
+I am not qualified to offer advice on keeping your families, your loved ones, or your livelihood safe during a global pandemic.
+I am no intellectual and I am not a moral authority on any subject.
 I am a sinner - just like everyone else.

 I say that because early this year, persons tasked by the Holy See with investigating McCarrick’s career reached out to me directly, as well as to several of the other Nathans, and asked us if we would be willing to provide facts and information to help ensure the accuracy of the report and to contribute to its findings.